For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 - Address: Petron, Jalan Bercham, Taman Tasek Indra, 31400 Ipoh, Perak

-- Opening hours: 12:30pm to 4pm
+- Opening hours: 11:30pm to 4pm

 - Contact: +6014-258 2253

-Another famous cendol stall in Ipoh is in Gunung Rapat but queues are long.
+Another famous cendol stall in Ipoh is in Gunung Rapat, but queues are long.
 See more cendol places worth trying in Ipoh.

 Assam Laksa is a famous Penang street food.
-Ipoh’s version of Assam Laksa is quite different.
+Ipoh’s version of assam laksa is quite different.

 Note: You may find bean sprouts in your Assam Laksa at Ipoh!

-By the way, the portion for the noodles of the laksa is quite small.
 More about Choong Kee Big Tree Foot Yong Tau Foo.

 - Address: Jalan King, Off Jalan Pasir Pinji, 31650, Ipoh, Perak, Malaysia, 31650 Ipoh